 There are many guides on my website dedicated to determining what stick insects eat.
 And with over 3,000 stick insect species in the world, it is a big topic to cover, but what do stick insects drink?

 The answer is not complex, but there are some points you need to know about how to keep them hydrated and the reasons why they don’t necessarily eat certain types of food.

-So without further ado, let’s take a look at what stick insects drink.
+So without further ado, let’s take a look at why stick insects drink water.

 Stick Insects Drink Just Water